Malton railway station: Opening and Pre grouping (1845–1922)

 The line from York to Scarborough was built by the York and North Midland Railway whose chairman was the railway king George Hudson who had business interests in Scarborough (the "Brighton of the north") and Whitby where he hoped to further develop the harbour.
 The consulting engineer was Robert Stephenson although for practical purposes John Cass Birkinshaw was the engineer responsible for building the line and his Malton-based engineer was Alfred Lamert Dickens, the younger brother of author Charles.

 A new wooden bridge was built over the Derwent and a new street called Railway Street joined the town centre to the new station site.
-The station buildings, which were opened in 1845, were designed by the architect George Townsend Andrews, and built with stone form the nearby Hildenley Quarry.
+The station buildings, which were opened in 1845, were designed by the architect George Townsend Andrews, and built with stone from the nearby Hildenley Quarry.

 Services from Malton station started on 5 July 1845 when the York to Scarborough Line A line from Rillington to Pickering opened on the same date with, initially, horse drawn trains running between Rillington, Pickering and Whitby.

 The Malton and Driffield Junction Railway opened on 13 April 1853 and this joined the York to Scarborough line to the east of Malton station at Norton Junction.
 Although the line passed through Norton no station was provided there.
 The passenger service was nicknamed the Malton Dodger.

 Just over a month later on 19 May 1853 the Thirsk and Malton line was opened with an end on junction, called Scarborough Road Junction, to the Malton and Driffield Railway.
 Passenger services from Thirsk to Malton would arrive at Scarborough Road Junction and reverse into Malton station.

 Yates Foundry was established in the town in 1845 and took advantage of the new railway to grow his business.
 Yates imported the first combine harvesters from Canada into the UK and they were handled at Malton station goods yard.

 The various railway companies that were operating in the north east of England were coming to realise that duplication of many services was leading to small, if any, dividends for their shareholders.
 This led to the Octuple Agreement for traffic north of York which was signed in 1850.
 By 1854 an act of parliament was presented in order that the York and North Midland Railway could merge with other north-eastern railway companies into one entity and this led to the formation of the North Eastern Railway who would operate Malton station until 1923.

 On 3 May 1870, there was a gas explosion at the station.
 The platform edging stones were built on a double wall of bricks, separated by a gap, into which gas had leaked.
 A porter passing with a lamp caused the explosion, which lifted a 50 yd length of the flagstones off the platform.

 In 1908 the NER employed 80 staff at Malton in the passenger and goods departments.
 Additionally there were track maintenance staff and staff employed at the engine shed.